pomerium/pomerium/README.md

 Use Pomerium to:

-- provide a unified gateway to internal corporate applications.
+- provide a unified gateway (reverse-proxy) to internal corporate applications.
-- enforce dynamic access policies based on context, identity, and device state.
+- enforce dynamic access policy based on context, identity, and device state.
 - deploy mutual authenticated encryption (mTLS).
 - aggregate logging and telemetry data.